Leading the delivery of a complex national IT programme for Sainsbury’s

-Mason Advisory was brought in to help provide the necessary expertise and experience to effectively manage the overall delivery of the programme and ensure that the system design was robust and risks were minimised.
-This would, in turn, allow for the successful delivery and roll-out of a fit-for-purpose system to the entire Sainsbury’s estate, including over 600 major supermarkets, 800+ convenience stores and over 300 petrol stations.
+Mason Advisory was brought in to help provide the necessary expertise and experience to manage the overall delivery of the programme and ensure that the system design was robust, and risks were minimised.
+This would facilitate the successful delivery and roll-out of a fit-for-purpose system to the entire Sainsbury’s estate, including over 600 major supermarkets, 800+ convenience stores and over 300 petrol stations.

-Mason Advisory provided the appropriate skills to lead the technical rework required to deliver a more robust system design.
-This was a major piece of work which involved significant re-engineering and played an essential role in helping to restart the programme.
+Mason Advisory provided the appropriate skills to lead the technical rework required to deliver a more robust system design – a major piece of work which involved significant re-engineering and played an essential role in helping to restart the programme.

 As the overall programme delivery lead, we were then tasked with managing a team of over 100 people spanning several countries including Serbia, Israel, South Africa, UK and India.

 We managed the delivery schedule of the suppliers, set KPIs for quality of performance, questioned change at a detailed level, and took responsibility for troubleshooting any live-service issues.
-This included facilitating workshops with the key stakeholders to carry out detailed walkthroughs and discuss the technical and operational details.
-This interaction ensured that we could be certain all elements of the deployment plan and the service wrap were fit for purpose.
+This included facilitating workshops with the key stakeholders to carry out detailed walk-throughs and discuss the technical and operational details.
+This interaction ensured we were certain that all elements of the deployment plan and the service wrap were fit for purpose.

 These workshops also provided an opportunity to highlight any false assumptions and high-risk areas that needed to be managed within the programme dependencies.
-Rigorous testing of the platform and a highly automated deployment process, along with detailed roll-back planning safeguarded live systems during implementation.
-After the initial pilots, a lessons learnt exercise was held which was then repeated after each of the implementation phases.
+Rigorous testing of the platform and a highly automated deployment process, along with detailed roll-back planning safeguarded the live systems during implementation.
+After the initial pilots, a lessons learned exercise was held, which was then repeated after each of the implementation phases.